 20. Check Your Medications

 Some medications are not recommended when you begin breastfeeding.8 This is why it’s important to talk to your doctor about your prescriptions and any OTC medications you take before you start your breastfeeding journey.
-There are even some that can potentially decline your milk supply.
+There are even some that can potentially decrease your milk supply.
 Some of those medications are decongestants, antihistamines, and some for weight loss.

 21. Get Help Early